XPU-Forces/xpu_graph/README.md

 * General graph optimizations: CSE, DCE, Op folding, Constant folding, and more aggresive constant propagation.
 * Vendor custom op conveter: convert less efficient ops (who will often cause a lot of memory access) to custom fused op.
 * Structure patterns: XPU_GRAPH abstracts common structural patterns, allowing users to implement the corresponding target structure.
 XPU_GRAPH will then convert the specified structure into the user-defined format.
 * Backend compiler integration: XPU_GRAPH is a fx-graph-in and fx-graph-out graph compiler, so it is compatible with other fx graph compiler, like Inductor and GE.
+DUMMY change!

 ## Environment requirements